AR (EP)

 AR is the debut extended play by American singer Addison Rae.
 It was released on August 18, 2023, through Sandlot Records.
-AR is a pop and bubblegum pop record with influences of electropop, synth-pop and dance-pop, which Rolling Stone described as "plasticky, pristine pop that online audiences ironically, and then unironically, eat up."
+AR is a bubblegum pop record which Rolling Stone described as "plasticky, pristine pop that online audiences ironically, and then unironically, eat up."
 It consists of four songs, while Rae's debut single "Obsessed" appears as a bonus track on Spotify.

 The EP was met with positive reviews for its earworms, catchy hooks, and Rae's ability to channel the nostalgia of the 2000s and 2010s pop era.
 On Spotify, the project was ranked among the top 10 biggest opening weeks for a female EP in Spotify history with 6.6 million streams.
 The EP also debuted at number 19 on the US Billboard Heatseekers Albums chart.

 Background

 In March 2021, Rae released her debut single "Obsessed".
 Two months later, she began teasing the release of a debut album.
 She revealed that album would be about "experiences that [she's] gone through or feelings that [she's] had and just different mindsets that [she's] kind of been in over the past year".
 In June 2021, It was revealed that Rae was working on an extended play (EP) with artists such as Charli XCX and Benny Blanco, and that she had four songs ready to be released.
 In September 2021, Rae was supposed to perform live at iHeartRadio Music Festival but she later announced that she isn't ready to perform yet.
 Despite its supposed release in 2021, the project was shelved after the reception of Rae's debut single, and she considered giving up on music entirely.

 In January 2022, snippets of Rae's unreleased tracks went viral online and garnered positive reactions.
 The song "I Got It Bad", which was teased in 2021, got leaked alongside "Nothing On (But the Radio)" which was originally an unreleased song recorded by Lady Gaga.
 Throughout the year, more unreleased demos from Rae were leaked online.
 She quickly built a cult following among "queer pop-culture obsessives" after they noticed via her Spotify that her music taste "spans recent avant-garde hip-hop to the cream of '00s Timbaland-produced R&B." After Rae saw fans' enthusiasm over the leaked material, she regained the confidence to release more music.

 In February 2023, Rae began teasing new music again after she changed her Spotify bio to "Addison Rae 2023".
 On August 14, 2023, Rae announced that she would be releasing an EP made up of some unreleased songs which were intended to be a part of her "lost album".
 She stated she "wanted this EP to be the end note to the past few years, and a stepping stone forward in [her] career."